 1. Is there any serious problem with the Philips Sonicare ProtectiveClean 4100?

-The model offers features not often found in low priced toothbrushes, like a built in timer, pressure sensor and an intelligent brush head reminder system.
-No surprise, then, that the Philips Sonicare ProtectiveClean 4100 is popular with discerning customers who want quality at a great price.
+The Protective Clean 4100 offers features not often found in low priced toothbrushes.
+This includes a built in timer, pressure sensor and an intelligent brush head reminder system.

 2. What other alternatives exist to the Sonicare ProtectiveClean 4100?